VM Sprawl

 - VM Lifecycle Management: Someone needs to monitor this environment.

-their virtual environments and prevent the negative impacts of VM sprawl.
+By implementing these strategies, organizations can effectively manage their virtual environments and prevent the negative impacts of VM sprawl.

 No comments: